FrancesCoronel/personal-website-v3/_posts/2015-02-20-brief-thoughts-best-bootcamps-switchup.md

 3. [Bitmaker Labs](https://bitmakerlabs.com/) (Toronto)
     -   I can attest to these guys positively at least for their admissions process because I applied to their program back in 2013 and they were really amiable.
-I didn’t feel uncomfortable at all throughout the interview process.
+I didn't feel uncomfortable at all throughout the interview process.
     -   Course Report ([4
         Reviews](https://www.coursereport.com/schools/bitmaker-labs#/about))